Smilla Dankert

 Applications for the Autumn Semester (beginning in October each year) must be submitted no later than 15 April of the same year.

 A study exchange in Germany is expensive.
-The cost for rent, food, insurance, clothing, leisure activities, books, internet, and transportation amounts to at least 750 euros per month.
+The cost for rent, food, insurance, clothing, leisure activities, books, internet, and transportation amounts to at least 850 euros per month.

 International students must already prove that they have sufficient financial resources when they apply for the visa and the residence permit.
-The German authorities currently require proof of 10,332 euros per academic year.

 Scholarship Database